 When the Union dead reburial program concluded in 1871, the Army reported that 300,000 remains were reinterred in 73 national cemeteries or in soldiers’ lots located within private cemeteries.
 This was the first time a country gathered its dead in Veterans’ cemeteries created to honor their service.
 While burials in the first national cemeteries were only for Veterans who died in the Civil War, burial criteria have expanded dramatically in the areas of family eligibility and military service over the years.

 The 1930s saw major changes associated with national cemeteries.
-VA assumed responsibility for the National Homes for Disabled Volunteer Soldiers, whose burial grounds would become national cemeteries.
+Established 1930, VA assumed responsibility for the National Homes for Disabled Volunteer Soldiers, whose burial grounds would become national cemeteries.
 Flat grave markers were introduced.
 Seven new cemeteries were built between 1934 and 1939 in major cities based on Veteran demographics.
 The Army transferred 14 Civil War national cemeteries to what is now the National Park Service.

 The National Cemeteries Act of 1973 (PL 93-43) was enacted on June 18, 1973, transferring stewardship of the 112-year-old National Cemetery System from the Army to VA: 82 national cemeteries and 33 soldiers lots.
 The Army retained Arlington National Cemetery and Soldiers’ & Sailor’s Home National Cemetery.
 Concurrently, VA re-designated its 21 burial grounds to create a network of 103 national cemeteries.
 The act also transferred responsibility for the provision of government-issued Veteran headstones/markers to VA.